-Don’t confuse a medallion signature guarantee with a notary.
-According to the Securities and Exchange Commission, only those who are members of a recognized Medallion Signature Guarantee Program can properly certify signatures so that they will be recognized by members of the securities industry.
+Medallion signature guarantees are different from notarization.
+According to the Securities and Exchange Commission, only those who are members of an accepted Medallion Signature Guarantee Program can properly certify signatures so that they will be recognized by members of the securities industry.

-Most of the 7,000 locations that participate in the program only provide the service to account holders — and some charge a fee.
-To learn more about the program, check out our article: Medallion Signature Guarantee Locations: Convenient Places to Get Them.
+Most of the 7,000 locations that participate in medallion signature guarantee programs only provide the service to account holders — and some charge a fee.
+To learn more about medallion signature guarantees, see our article on convenient places to get a medallion signature guarantee.